 As a medical and psychological anthropologist, I study the cultural dimensions and subjective experiences of illness, well-being, and healing.
 I am particularly interested in how people experience, understand, and derive meaning from misfortune, uncertainty, and disorder.
-My approach integrates individual experiences with the complexities of people’s broader structural, biological, and historical contexts.
+My work also engages themes at the “beginnings” and “endings” of life.
 My academic work has generally focused on the following domains:

 - Global health and development studies

 - Spirit children and infanticide discourse and practice